Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Predator: Badlands

-Looking to watch 'Grog' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or view the Francesco Laudadio-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Eager to watch 'Grog' right from your couch?
+Searching for a streaming service to buy, rent, download, or watch the Francesco Laudadio-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Grog' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Grog' right now, here are some details about the Film Coop, RAI comedy flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Grog' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Grog' right now, here are some specifics about the Film Coop, RAI comedy flick.

-Released , 'Grog' stars Franco Nero, Gabriele Ferzetti, Omero Antonutti, Cristina Sánchez Pascual The movie has a runtime of about 1 hr 35 min, and received a user score of (out of 100) on TMDb, which put together reviews from knowledgeable users.
+Grog starring Franco Nero, Gabriele Ferzetti, Omero Antonutti, Cristina Sánchez Pascual has a Not Rated rating, a runtime of about 1 hr 35 min, and a scheduled release date of .

-Curious to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Two convicts escape from prison and evade the law by taking hostage the middle-class family of a doctor.
 One of the jailbirds calls the local television station, requesting that they broadcast his demand for a plane so they can escape the country.
 The television director and his crew show up to film the hostage crisis, and then things get progressively more bizarre and satirical.
 Not content with the living drama, he directs everyone's actions to make the event more newsworthy." .